Ford F-Series: Fourth generation (1961–1966)

 Ford introduced a dramatically new style of pickup in 1961 with the fourth-generation F-Series.
 Longer and lower than its predecessors, these trucks had increased dimensions and new engine and gearbox choices.
 Additionally, the 1961–1963 models offered an optional unibody design with the cab and bed integrated.
 The traditional separate cab/bed was offered concurrently.
 The unibody proved unpopular, and Ford discontinued the option after the 1963 model year.

-In 1965, the F-Series was given a significant midcycle redesign.
-A completely new platform, including the "Twin I-Beam" front suspension, was introduced, and continued to be used until 1996 on the F-150, and still is currently on the F-250 and F-350 4x2.
+In 1965, the F-Series was given a significant mid-cycle redesign.
+A completely new platform, including the "Twin I-Beam" front suspension, was introduced, and continued to be used until 1996 on the F-150, and is still used today in the F-250 and F-350 4×2.

+A 300 cubic inch (4.9 L) six cylinder inline engine was added for the F-series in 1965.
+It was essentially the standard Ford 240 cubic inch (3.9 L) truck six with a longer stroke.
 Additionally, the Ranger name made its first appearance in 1965 on a Ford pickup; previously, the Ranger denoted a base model of the Edsel, but starting in 1965, it was used to denote a high-level styling package for F-Series pickups.

 Fifth generation (1967–1972)

-Introduced in 1967, the fifth-generation F-series pickup was built on the same platform as the 1965 revision of the fourth generation.
+Introduced in 1967, the fifth-generation F-Series pickup was built on the same platform as the 1965 revision of the fourth generation.
 Dimensions were increased, engine options were expanded, and plusher trim levels became available during the fifth generation's production run.

-Changes during the 67-72 run were minimal, but notable.
-In 1968, to comply with FMVSS (Federal Motor Vehicle Safety Standards) marker lights were added to the rear bedside and front sides of the hood.
+Changes during the 1967–1972 run were minimal, but notable.
+In 1968, to comply with FMVSS (Federal Motor Vehicle Safety Standards), marker lights were added to the rear bedside and front sides of the hood.
 1970 saw a switch from metal bar style grillwork to the plastic eggcrate style.

 Sixth generation (1973–1979)

-The sixth-generation F-series was introduced in 1973.
-This version of the F-series continued to be built on the 1965 fourth-generation's revised platform, but with significant modernization and refinements, including front disc brakes, increased cabin dimensions, full double-wall bed construction, and increased use of galvanized steel.
+The sixth-generation F-Series was introduced in 1973.
+This version of the F-Series continued to be built on the 1965 fourth-generation's revised platform, but with significant modernization and refinements, including front disc brakes, increased cabin dimensions, full double-wall bed construction, and increased use of galvanized steel.

 The FE engine series was discontinued in 1976 after a nearly 20-year run, replaced by the more modern 335 and 385 series engines.